 e.
 Dual Language

 i.
 Students who do not live in a dual language partner school service area may request a transfer into a dual language program.
 Transfers will be granted on a space-available basis.
 Transportation will be the responsibility of the family.
+More information on Dual Language transfers in section 8.

 f.
 Children of District Employees